Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/9b0b8623-72b9-4ca7-be89-26d536364ecc)
 *Figure 124: Image showing a large open section between a series of buildings in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

-The gimmick of the map is fairly simple but extremely hard to deal with, in that with the corresponding Magatama obtained, the mushrooms all over the walls across the corridor will glow in a wide radius and emit particle spores.
+The gimmick of the map is fairly simple but extremely hard to deal with in that with the corresponding Magatama obtained, the mushrooms all over the walls across the corridor will glow in a wide radius and emit particle spores.
 These spores will stop stamina regeneration entirely at the higher levels and decrease it at the lower levels.
 It will also make compasses spin unendingly and without any control.
 Making them useless.
-Dolls however, will still function if bought by the player.
+Dolls, however, will still function if the player buys them.

 ![image](https://github.com/user-attachments/assets/2dee5104-2453-42dc-8387-5a60157109fe)
 *Figure 125: Image showing the map gimmick of the walls starting to glow in the darkness part 1 in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

-Any stamina regeneration passive item, coffee effect or consumable item, will bypass this inability to regenerate stamina.
+Any stamina regeneration passive item, coffee effect, or consumable item will bypass this inability to regenerate stamina.
 Making them mandatory items.
 Of course, be mindful that the stamina regen will be extremely slow if you only use one of the many options at your disposal.
-Meaning this level can drag on at the higher difficulties.
+Meaning this level can drag on at higher difficulties.

  ![image](https://github.com/user-attachments/assets/8c190269-6ea6-42db-b470-248bc2fede54)
-*Figure 126: Image showing the map gimmick of the walls starting to glow in the darkness part 2 in The Sea of Trees Complex.
+*Figure 126: Image showing the map gimmick of the walls starting to glow in the darkness, part 2 in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

 As the level is largely outdoors, rain is all outside, causing large amounts of corruption building.
-Worse, large bodies of swamps separate sections of the corridor at some location and pests are in large amounts and call this place home.
+Worse, large bodies of swamps separate sections of the corridor at some locations and pests are in large amounts and call this place home.

 ![image](https://github.com/user-attachments/assets/685044f8-97dd-491c-b6f7-65d4be8ed6f3)
-*Figure 127: Image an opening inside of one of the apartment style looking buildings in The Sea of Trees Complex.
+*Figure 127: Image an opening inside of one of the apartment-style buildings in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/13f0e98a-b067-4e15-9151-bef230aff4ce)
 *Figure 128: Image of a swamp outside in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

-As much of the level is outdoors, item spawn rates are not common as they require desks, which also serve as the means of gathering souls as well, other then the usual skeletons that you should utilize heavily in this corridor.
+As much of the level is outdoors, item spawn rates are not common as they require desks, which also serve as the means of gathering souls, other than the usual skeletons that you should utilize heavily in this corridor.

-The light source of this map is a large mushroom style lamp that starts turned off that you yourself must turn on.
+The light source of this map is a large mushroom-style lamp that starts turned off that you yourself must turn on.
 The Farming Soul Item is the Underworld Academy’s desk that returns for this level.

 ![image](https://github.com/user-attachments/assets/62134d5a-313b-4679-94b7-46eeca554c24)
 *Figure 129: Image of a mushroom light source in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

 ### Sea of Reminiscence
 ![image](https://github.com/user-attachments/assets/4d8a4699-c7db-4226-87af-a8e7c91e8939)
-*Figure 130: Image of sprawling large towering hands bound in chains in the dark ocean that is this Corridor.
+*Figure 130: Image of sprawling large, towering hands bound in chains in the dark ocean that is this Corridor.
 The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

-The Sea of Reminiscence is a corruption stronghold, the entire level is underwater and as a result every second counts.
-The level is very reminiscent of the beginning of the story, the main characters apartment, yet it spirals and sprawls endlessly with no way down and hands reaching up for the sky in vein under the imposing darkness of this endless sea.
+The Sea of Reminiscence is a stronghold of corruption; the entire level is underwater, and as a result, every second counts.
+The level is very reminiscent of the beginning of the story, the main character's apartment, yet it spirals and sprawls endlessly with no way down and hands reaching up for the sky in vain under the imposing darkness of this endless sea.

 ![image](https://github.com/user-attachments/assets/36bab993-8e36-4a04-b839-2ebb908750e5)
 *Figure 131: Image of a stairway of an apartment that leads up or down in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/b1ba0a02-d935-4e60-9ccb-b3b7218aeabe)
-*Figure 132: Image of a chain blocking off the player continued movement in that direction on a stairway in The Sea of Reminiscence.
+*Figure 132: Image of a chain blocking off the player's continued movement in that direction on a stairway in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

 Dark tendrils are scattered throughout the map that have no effect on the player itself but will give you a freight for sure.
 The light source is a blue lamp that can be turned on.
-The farming item are mirrors that when interacted with will break and grant souls.
+The farming items are mirrors that, when interacted with, will break and grant souls.

  ![image](https://github.com/user-attachments/assets/c4369df1-5854-4626-a4fb-761e11b6edde)
-*Figure 133: Image of ink textured like chains that have smoke and shadows coming off them and going up into the very water that we currently breathe. in The Sea of Reminiscence.
+*Figure 133: Image of ink-textured-like chains that have smoke and shadows coming off them and going up into the very water that we currently breathe.
+In The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/f242326b-63bf-4543-bdaa-82c80a6fd5cd)
 *Figure 134: Image of the light source in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*